 Background & Aims

 Hepatitis E is an anthropozoonosis with typically mild evolution caused by the Hepatitis E virus (HEV), the Hepeviridae family, whose members infect humans and other mammals [1, 2].
-Genotypes 3 and 4 are the most common in Europe, the reservoir of infection is represented by asymptomatic but highly infectious pigs and wild boars (the reproductive rate up to 8) [3–6].
-Transmission occurs through consumption of contaminated and undercooked pork and other meat products [7, 8] but other transmission routes have been demonstrated (shellfish [9], blood transfusions [10, 11], contact with contaminated water or infected animals [12]).
-Vegetable products are very rarely associated with HEV in Europe, probably due to tight regulation of pig manure use in farming [7, 13].
-These genotypes may cause acute and chronic disease in immunocompromised patients [5, 14]. yet, the majority of individuals are asymptomatic [15].
+Genotypes 3 and 4 are the most common in Europe, where the reservoir of infection is represented by asymptomatic but highly infectious pigs and wild boars (with reproductive rate up to 8) [3–6].
+Transmission occurs through consumption of contaminated and undercooked pork or other meat products [7, 8] but other transmission routes have also been demonstrated (shellfish [9], blood transfusions [10, 11], contact with contaminated water or infected animals [12]).
+Vegetable products are rarely associated with HEV in Europe, probably due to tight regulation of pig manure use in farming [7, 13].
+These genotypes may lead to chronic disease in immunocompromised patients [5, 14].
+Yet, the majority of individuals are asymptomatic [15].

-Genotypes 1 and 2 of HEV are obligate human pathogens, cause acute disease and are more common in developing countries: Asia (genotype 1), Africa (genotype 2) and Central America (both), being transmitted through fecal-oral route and contaminated water [5].
+Genotypes 1 and 2 of HEV are obligate human pathogens that only cause acute disease and are more common in developing countries: Asia (genotype 1), Africa (genotype 2) and Central America (both), being transmitted through fecal-oral route and contaminated water [5].

-The number of reported laboratory-confirmed cases increased across Europe since 2006 to even more cases than hepatitis A in Germany, UK and France [3] with an estimated 2 million locally acquired cases each year in Europe [5].
+The number of laboratory-confirmed cases increased across Europe since 2006 to even more cases than hepatitis A in Germany, UK and France [3] with an estimated two million locally acquired cases each year in Europe [5].

 HEV infects the liver but may be present in other organs (brain, kidney, placenta) [16, 17] and RNA becomes detectable in blood and feces after 2-3 weeks post-exposure and lasting 3-6 weeks.
-After an incubation of 15-60 days, liver enzymes, IgM and then IgG levels increase marking the clinical onset.
-IgM may persist up to 1 year, IgG are long-lasting and in immunosuppressed patients RNA may be found more than 6 months, considered chronic infection [5].
+After an incubation of 15-60 days, liver enzymes, IgM and then IgG levels increase, marking the clinical onset.
+IgM may persist up to 1 year, IgG are long-lasting and, in immunosuppressed patients, RNA may be detectable for more than 6 months, considered chronic infection [5].

-Risk factors for clinical manifestations include: male gender, age over 50 and preexisting liver disease [7, 18].
+Risk factors for clinical manifestations include male gender, age over 50 and preexisting liver disease [7, 18].
 Acute-on-chronic liver failure has considerable fatality but benefits from antiviral treatment (ribavirin, interferon) [19, 20].
-Occasionally, neurologic lesions in acute HEV positive patients were reported and include neuralgic amyotrophy, Bell palsy, Guillain-Barré syndrome, encephalitis and myelitis [21, 22].
+Occasionally, neurologic lesions in acute hepatitis E patients were reported and include neuralgic amyotrophy, Bell palsy, Guillain-Barré syndrome, encephalitis and myelitis [21, 22].
 Chronic cases (HEV clearance failure after 6 months) have been reported in solid organ transplant recipients presenting long-lasting fatigue, elevated AST, ALT and γ-GT and sometimes negative anti-HEV IgM and IgG [14, 23, 24].
 EASL recommends HEV testing in patients with the aforementioned pathologies, regardless of liver enzyme levels [5].

-According to the Romanian regulations, all confirmed and suspected cases of acute viral hepatitis (A to E) should be admitted and treated in an appropriate hospital.
+According to Romanian regulations, all confirmed and suspected cases of acute viral hepatitis (A to E) should be admitted and treated in an appropriate hospital.

-Our objectives were to describe all cases of HEV infection admitted in our hospital during the study period (January 2017 - August 2019) in comparison to all hepatitis A adult patients.
-We focused on patient characteristics that are available from with our hospital’s electronic records.
+Our objective was to describe all cases of HEV infection admitted in our hospital during the study period (January 2017 - August 2019) in comparison to all hepatitis A adult patients.
+We focused on patient characteristics that were available from our hospital’s electronic records.

 Methods

-We performed a retrospective case-control study including all consecutive adult (>18 years old) hepatitis E and A cases registered in our hospital (The Teaching Hospital of Infectious Diseases of Cluj-Napoca, Romania) electronic database starting from 2017 January 1 until 2019 August 30.
-Our institution serves the Transylvania region, but most patients live in the Cluj County.
+We performed a retrospective case-control study including all consecutive adult (>18 years old) hepatitis E and A cases registered in our hospital’s (The Teaching Hospital of Infectious Diseases of Cluj-Napoca, Romania) electronic database starting from 2017 January 1 until 2019 August 30.
+Our institution serves the Transylvania region, but most patients live in Cluj County.
 All clinical departments within our hospital were considered similar regarding diagnosis and management of patients.

 Hepatitis A and E were diagnosed by qualitative anti-HAV and anti-HEV IgM respectively using bioMérieux VIDAS® Hepatitis panel electrochemiluminescence immunoassays from blood samples [25].